duncanp-sonar/SLVS-wiki/Choosing-which-C#-or-VB.NET-rules-to-run-in-Standalone-mode.md

 The simplest approach is just to reference the ruleset directly from the project and check the ruleset file in to source control.
 This won't have any adverse impact on machines that don't have SonarLint installed; Visual Studio will load the ruleset file, but it won't have any impact on build or in the IDE because the analyzers are not available.

 # How can I configure the C#/VB.NET rules to use without changing the project file or checking files in to source control?

 There are a number of ways to achieve this, depending on the version of VS you are using.
-Some of the possible solutions are as follows (there may be others):
+Some of the possible solutions are as listed below.
+There may be others - see the Microsoft documentation [Customize your build](https://docs.microsoft.com/en-us/visualstudio/msbuild/customize-your-build?view=vs-2019) for more ideas.

 ### 1) Configure the rules in a .editorconfig file that is not under source control
 The Visual Studio will search up the directory tree from the solution folder to locate a .editorconfig file.
 Create a .editorconfig file containing the required settings and drop it in a folder above the solution that is not under source control.
+See [Set rule severity in an EditorConfig file](https://docs.microsoft.com/en-us/visualstudio/code-quality/use-roslyn-analyzers?view=vs-2019#set-rule-severity-in-an-editorconfig-file) in the Microsoft documentation for more information (setting a severity to "none" will disable a rule).

 #### Limitations:
 * this will only work in VS2019 or later